 Why do we keep returning to Ireland?

 Crowne Plaza – Dundalk

-What a perfect choice.
-Dundalk is about an hour’s drive from the Dublin airport and very near the Ireland – Northern Ireland border.
-There are many historical sites within a very short drive from Dundalk.
-These are the reasons we made this hotel our home base for eight days.
+What a perfect choice!
+Dundalk is about an hour’s drive from the Dublin airport and very near the Ireland—Northern Ireland border.
+Many historical sites are within a very short drive from Dundalk, which is why we made this hotel our home base for eight days.

-We ventured into Northern Ireland on our first day of sightseeing.
+On our first day of sightseeing, we ventured into Northern Ireland.
 There is no border crossing or noticeable change as you move from Ireland to Northern Ireland.
 The only difference we observed was that gas stations along the highway advertised their gas in Sterling Pounds instead of Euros.

 Google Maps

 I’ve mentioned that we have recently taken several trips to Ireland and Northern Ireland.
 During our first trip, we spent much of our time lost, mostly clueless, trying to find our way.
-After that first year, I began downloading Google maps of all the places we wanted to visit.
+After that first year, I began downloading Google Maps to all the places we wanted to visit.

-What a great plan.
-The maps would be available to us offline and would decrease the number of hours we wandered lost in the beautiful countryside.
-Being lost is not a bad thing either, though.
-I highly recommend downloading offline maps whenever you travel, so they are available on your phone at all times.
+What a great plan!
+The maps would be available offline, decreasing the number of hours we wandered lost in the beautiful countryside.
+Being lost is not a bad thing, though.
+I highly recommend downloading offline maps whenever you travel so they are available on your phone at all times.

-Another habit we have is to drop a pin on a Google map from our phone as soon as we have parked our car, whether at our B&B, hotel, restaurant, parking garage, museum, or attraction.
-We are then free to walk or hike wherever without worrying about how to get back to where we started.
+Another habit is to drop a pin on a Google map from our phone as soon as we have parked our car, whether at our B&B, hotel, restaurant, parking garage, museum, or attraction.
+We are then free to walk or hike wherever we want without worrying about how to get back to where we started.

 Sightseeing at last

-Listed below are a few of our memorable stops as we meandered down those scenic roads in the Dundalk area for our first full day of sightseeing.
+Below are a few of our memorable stops as we meandered down scenic roads in the Dundalk area for our first full day of sightseeing.

 First stop: Castle Roche

 This castle ruin, constructed in 1236, is about seven miles from our hotel in Northern Ireland.
-The castle ruins are closed to visitors because of the danger of falling rocks, but we were able to see it and take a few photos.
+The castle ruins are closed to visitors because of the danger of falling rocks, but we could see it and take a few photos.

+Why do we keep returning to Ireland?